CamiloGarciaLaRotta/fullstack_app_boilerplate/README.md

 # the following 3 are needed at the root dir for Heroku to setup the Beta and Prod machines

-package.json                    -> Node dependencies: Webpack, Babel, React requirements.txt                -> Python dependencies: Flask
-webpack.config.js               -> Configuration of Webpack bundler
+app.json                        -> Information for the Heroku Deploy button package.json                    -> Node dependencies: Webpack, Babel, React requirements.txt                -> Python dependencies: Flask webpack.config.js               -> Configuration of Webpack bundler